andrew-lunarg/gfxreconstruct/tools/convert/README.md

 #### Function Arguments

-Arguments are delivered in a nested JSON object.
+Arguments are delivered in a nested JSON object with the key `"args"`.
 The key for each field of the object is the name it has in the Vulkan C-API.
 The value of a field could be any JSON type, constrained to be appropriate to the C argument's type as detailed above in section _Type Mapping of Values_.